frankanj/llm-diagnostic-calibration/README.md

 - *(Optional second dataset — structured symptom checklist, if used for the cross-format check.)*

 **Caveat:** Symptom2Disease is a portfolio-appropriate dataset, not validated clinical data.
-This project is a methodological contribution — a way to test calibration vs. difficulty — not a clinical claim.
+This project is a methodological contribution, a way to test calibration vs. difficulty, not a clinical claim.

 ## Method